aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2l3evpn-aa.rst

          In an EVPN A-A Ethernet Segment, only one member of the **ES** is elected as the Designated Forwarder, or **DF**.
 The **DF** is responsible for forwarding BUM traffic to the connected downstream device.
-By default, a modulus operation is run by all members of the **ES** to uniformly elect the DF based on the received Ethernet Segment, or EVPN Type 4, routes.
+By default, a modulus operation is run by all members of the **ES** to uniformly elect the DF based on the received **Ethernet Segment**, or EVPN Type 4, routes.
 Highlighted below we can see the received EVPN Type 4 routes from **s1-leaf3** with the matching **ESI** value.
 The detailed output shows the associated **ES RT** value as well.